taktsun/ERV_simulation/README.md

 ## Project structure

-Below we list R scripts, other files, and folders.
+Tables of R scripts, other files, and folders.

 ### R scripts